JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 | `let`           | `local` | `macro`    | `module` | `quote`  | `return`   |
 | `struct`        | `true`  | `try`      | `using`  | `while`  |            |

-In many cases, it is very beneficial to have the choice to use special symbols as variable names.
+In many cases, it is very useful to have the choice to use special symbols as variable names.
 It may increase the readability of the code especially when the user needs to implement some mathematical algorithms, where it is common to use the greek alphabet.
 However, excessive use of special symbols can cause confusion.

 ```@raw html